MMinusOne/AlgorithmicPlus/README.md

 ### Todo List

-- ❌ Reduce the property names on big IPC transfers to reduce bottle-necks.
 - ❌ Add chartring auto-coloring and color-maps.
 - ❌ Implement more technical indicators.
 - ❌ Implement `Beysian` and `Genetic` optimization Algorithmic.